 Inpatient programs provide education about the way that addiction impacts your brain, common behavior concerns, triggers and healthy ways to respond to stress.
 Common approaches are individual and group therapy.

 Many programs encourage individuals to try out Alcoholic Anonymous meetings and other support groups that can be continued after the inpatient program is completed.

 Outpatient addiction programs are often recommended after the completion of an inpatient program, however most programs do not require that individuals come after completing an inpatient stay.

 Outpatient treatment programs use both individual and group therapy as well.
 The frequency of group meetings depends on the person’s symptoms as well as the program itself.

-There is an assumption, held by many in the medical profession, that if you want help for alcoholism, your only hope is to attend Alcoholics Anonymous meetings and if you want to stop drinking for good, then AA has to become (and this is no exaggeration) your second home.
+There is an assumption, held by many in the medical profession, that if you want help for alcoholism, your only hope is to attend Alcoholics Anonymous meetings and if you want to stop drinking for good, then AA has to become a large part in your recovery.

 This site is an attempt to address this lack of choice by outlining all the options (and that includes the 12 step method) open to alcoholics and problem drinkers who wish to access alcoholism help.

 · ...secular alcoholism support groups that promote abstention